Degenerate higher-order scalar-tensor theories in metric-affine gravity: Introduction

 We work within a broad class of Palatini scalar-tensor theories defined by an action that is linear in curvature and contains all operators that are linear and quadratic in the covariant second derivatives of the scalar field.
 In this framework, the independent connection appears only algebraically, and we determine it exactly by performing a complete tensorial decomposition of the distortion field.
 Substituting this solution into the action yields an effective metric theory whose coefficients are algebraic functions of the original metric-affine action.
 Enforcing the standard DHOST degeneracy conditions then isolates a Palatini realization of the quadratic Class Ia family.
 Although the initial Palatini action contains many independent functions, the degenerate sector reduces to a two-function structure, and the requirement of luminal tensor propagation imposes a further restriction to a one-function theory.
 This provides a full and consistent characterization of the quadratic Palatini Class Ia sector within our operator basis and sets the stage for phenomenological applications in cosmology and strong gravity regimes.

 The remainder of the paper proceeds as follows.
 Section \ref{Sec: Metric-affine formulation of gravity} reviews the relevant aspects of metric-affine geometry and the decomposition of the independent connection.
 Section \ref{Sec: Quadratic metric DHOST theories} summarizes the main features of metric DHOST theories and their degeneracy conditions.
-In Section \ref{Sec: Quadratic Palatini DHOST theories} we present the general quadratic metric-affine DHOST action and the solution of the connection equation.
+In Section \ref{Sec: Quadratic Palatini DHOST theories} we present the quadratic metric-affine completion of DHOST theories and the solution to the connection equation of motion.
 The resulting effective metric theory and its degenerate sector are analyzed in Section \ref{Subsec: Palatini Class Ia DHOST sector}.
 Section \ref{Subsec: Tensor sector and luminal propagation} examines the tensor sector and identifies the part of the parameter space compatible with luminal gravitational-wave propagation.
 Additional technical material is collected in the appendices.